Shopify/polaris/polaris.shopify.com/content/components/text-field.md

     description: >-
       Use to let merchants take an action within the text field.For example, tap on a barcode icon to launch the camera and scan barcode for the barcode field.
-This helps merchants simplify their input.undefinedundefined
+This helps merchants simplify their input.
   - fileName: text-field-with-validation-error.tsx
     title: Text field with validation error
     description: >-